Do I need a visa?

 UK/ EU students: You can apply online on our website.
 Alternatively, you can complete an application form and return it to the College, along with previous academic certificates/ transcripts to show you meet the entry requirements for your course, and your passport; the documents provided must be originals and presented at the time of enrolment.

 Tier 4 students in the UK: You can apply online on our website.
 Alternatively, you can complete an application form and return it to the College, along with certificates/ transcripts of results from any school or college or university you have attended, English test results, bank statements and your passport.
 English translations must be provided where necessary and all documents must be originals or certified copies.
 Proof of progression from courses previously taken in the UK will also be required.
 An application may be assessed using the faxed copies or the photocopies of any of the above documents.
-Successful applicants will be sent the conditional offer letter by e-mail / letter to confirm that you qualify for the course applied for within 48 hours.
+Successful applicants will be sent the conditional offer letter by e-mail / letter to confirm that you qualify for the course applied for within a week.

 Tier 4 Students applying from overseas: You can apply online on our website, and send us your certificates/ transcripts of results from any school or college or university you have attended, bank statements and your passport.
 English translations must be provided where necessary and all documents must be certified copies.